-The construction of several intramural temples mark the of the colony at the turn of the 6th century BCE intramural and extramural work in conjunction with one another in a unique way.
-In the first half of a century after its foundation, witnessed the construction of its first temple, dedicated to Hera and possibly Zeus, in the southernmost temenos, also known as the ‘Basilica.’
-The area in which the temple was constructed had been specifically for religious purposes and had been labeled as sacred ground by sandstone horoi. number of architectural features such as the pseudo-dipteral plan, Doric columns with Ionic embellishment, triglyphs and metopes on an architrave with an Ionic molding.
+The construction of several intramural temples mark the earliest stage of development of the colony at the turn of the 6th century BCE; these buildings are significant to the discussion of territorial occupation as the intramural and extramural temples worked in conjunction with one another in a unique way.
+In the first half of a century after its foundation, Poseidonia witnessed the construction of its first temple, dedicated to Hera and possibly Zeus, in the southernmost temenos, also known as the ‘Basilica.’
+The area in which the temple was constructed had been set aside specifically for religious purposes and had been labeled as sacred ground by sandstone horoi.
+The temple is in the Doric style and includes a number of architectural features that are also evident in the Achaean colonies at Metapontum and Sybaris such as the pseudo-dipteral plan, Doric columns with Ionic embellishment, and triglyphs and metopes on an architrave with an Ionic molding.
 Another unique architectural feature of the Heraion is the style of capital found in the antae, which is only comparable to examples found at the rural Heraion located on the mouth of the Sele and at Argos, representing a purely Achaean/Peloponnesian influence.
-According to Barbara Barletta, these elements are all indicative of the ‘Ionian Sea’ style, which .
-Unfortunately, none of the metopes decorating this temple have been found, and some believe them to have been painted rather than sculpted, but a number of fragments from the architectural terracotta sculpture .
-A noteworthy example is a torso of a female figure, dressed in an unusual kind of tunic, lavishly decorated, which is relatable to decorative figures found in Asia Minor, particularly Miletus, the relationship between Miletus and Sybaris, ’s mother colony. epresents a culture that is still in its initial stages of development, a plethora of that were not evident in Mainland Greece.
+According to Barbara Barletta, these elements are all indicative of the ‘Ionian Sea’ style, which demonstrates aspects of regionalism within the Doric order in Western Greek architecture.
+Unfortunately, none of the metopes decorating this temple have been found, and some believe them to have been painted rather than sculpted, but a number of fragments from the architectural terracotta sculpture survive.
+A noteworthy example is a torso of a female figure, dressed in an unusual kind of tunic, lavishly decorated, which is relatable to decorative figures found in Asia Minor, particularly Miletus, which can be contextualized through the well-attested relationship between Miletus and Sybaris, Poseidonia’s mother colony.
+The advent of a regional style – Ionian Sea Style or Colonial Style, as named by D. Mertens – represents a culture that is still in its initial stages of development, featuring a plethora of characteristics that were not evident in Mainland Greece.
 Although the architectural style of the temple itself was inherently Greek in origins, a hint of Etruscan flavor is evident in the large-scaled terracotta figurines, which may have been used as cult images, since the Etruscans were the masters of sculpture during this period.
 This is demonstrative of Greek identity attempting to flourish in a ‘foreign’ land, but also represents the apparent tendency of Greek colonists to use their own artistic traditions along with those of their indigenous counterparts.
 Even minimal influence provided by the surrounding cultures is indicative of relatively good relations amongst the populations during this period of settlement, and this is further represented in the years to come.